An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Introduction

-Apart from the conventional information-theoretic method, the I-MMSE relationship \cite{Guo_TIT_2005}, i.e., the relationship between mutual (or total) information in information theory and (predicted, causal, or non-causal) minimum mean-square estimation error in estimation theory, provides an alternative and estimation-based approach to calculate and analyze total information (rate) as a control and filtering trade-off metric.
-This alternative approach has been utilized to study the control and filtering trade-offs of continuous-time systems, in which differential entropy rate is not well-defined and cumbersome to use.
-By using Duncan's theorem, an identity between total or mutual information and the causal MMSE of input in continuous-time channel, total information rate was studied as a trade-off metric of continuous-time control and filtering systems in \cite{Wan_arxiv_2022}, and rate distortion function (or mutual information) was exploited to design an optimal Kalman-Bucy filter with trade-off concern in \cite{Tanaka_CDC_2017, Tanaka_arxiv_2022}.
-However, few existing papers discussed or invoked the I-MMSE relationship when calculating or analyzing the total and directed information (rates) in discrete-time control and filtering systems.
-One reason, as above mentioned, is that for the discrete-time channels and systems, we already have some mature and convenient tools, such as entropy rate and Kolmogorov-Bode formula, to conduct a pure information-theoretic analysis.
-More importantly, although the continuous-time I-MMSE relationships, e.g., Duncan's theorem, have been introduced and developed for decades \cite{Duncan_SIAMJAM_1970, Kadota_TIT_1971a}, their discrete-time counterparts have rarely been scrutinized before.
-Only Bucy and Guo et al. briefly commented on the I-MMSE relationship of discrete-time non-feedback channel in \cite{Bucy_IS_1979, Guo_TIT_2005}, while the I-MMSE relationship of discrete-time channel with feedback, which is essential for analyzing the discrete-time control systems, has been due for a long time.
+Apart from the conventional information-theoretic method, the I-MMSE relationships \cite{Guo_TIT_2005}, i.e., the relationships between mutual (or total) information in information theory and (prediction, causal, or non-causal) minimum mean-square estimation error in estimation theory, provides an estimation-based approach to calculate and analyze total information (rate) as a control and filtering trade-off metric.
+This alternative approach has been utilized to study the trade-offs of continuous-time control and filtering systems, in which differential entropy rate is not well-defined and cumbersome to use.
+By using Duncan's theorem, an identity between total information and the causal MMSE of input in continuous-time channel, total information rate was studied as a trade-off metric of continuous-time control and filtering systems in \cite{Wan_arxiv_2022}, and rate distortion function was exploited to design an optimal Kalman-Bucy filter with trade-off concern in \cite{Tanaka_CDC_2017, Tanaka_arxiv_2022}.
+However, few existing paper discussed or invoked the I-MMSE relationships when calculating or analyzing the total information (rates) in discrete-time control and filtering systems.
+One reason, as above mentioned, is that for the discrete-time channels and systems, we already have some mature and convenient tools, such as entropy rate and Kolmogorov-Bode formula, to perform a pure information-theoretic analysis.
+More importantly, although the continuous-time I-MMSE relationships, e.g., Duncan's theorem, have been introduced and developed for decades \cite{Duncan_SIAMJAM_1970, Kadota_TIT_1971a}, their discrete-time counterparts previously received less attention.
+Bucy and Guo et al. briefly commented on the I-MMSE relationship of discrete-time non-feedback channel in \cite{Bucy_IS_1979, Guo_TIT_2005}.
+Han and Song developed a differential I-MMSE relationship between the total information and the non-causal MMSEs of discrete- and continuous-time additive white Gaussian noise (AWGN) channels subject to feedback and input memory \cite{Han_TIT_2016}.
+Nevertheless, the more intuitive and practical I-MMSE relationship between the total information and the prediction/causal MMSEs of discrete-time AWGN channel with feedback, which is essential for analyzing the discrete-time control systems, has been due for a long time.